Many people are surprised to learn what happens in rehab

 Not everyone walks through the front door of rehab some people stumble in.
 The first thing that will usually happen is a medical professional will take the incoming clients vital signs.

-Since most people entering substance abuse treatment are significantly under the influence of various substances it is important for the facility to immediately access a person’s risk.
-These include seizures, heart attack or other medical conditions.
+Since most people entering substance abuse treatment are significantly under the influence of various substances, it is essential for the facility to immediately assess a person’s risk.
+These include seizures, heart attacks, or other medical conditions.

-An in-depth medical evaluation including, blood, urine and other lab tests will also be done.
-This is done to access the clients’ drug use which should be done right away.
-Once it has been determined by the treatment centers medical staff that the client is not in any immediate medical danger an interview will take place.
+An in-depth medical evaluation will also be done, including blood, urine, and other lab tests.
+This is done to assess the clients’ drug use, which should be done right away.
+Once it has been determined by the treatment center’s medical staff that the client is not in any immediate medical danger, an interview will take place.

 The Admissions Interview